JohnTerragnoli/ECE382_Lab03/README.md

 As evident from the screenshot above, the reset signal was low for about 18.64us.
 It is hard to tell but at the M2 marker is when the reset signal changes.
 It happens so quickly, compared to the length of time recorded, that its change can hardly be seen without zooming in.
 That is the reason for the first picture.

+How many counts does the firmware loop count down from?
+18.64us Amount of time in each iteration of the delay loop:

 ##Writing Modes
 The operations AND, OR, and XOR were done on the images below.
 A black square is a 1 and a blank square is a zero.
 When an image is compared with another image using one of the three operations just mentioned, each corresponding bit undergoes the same operation.
 The result is then stored in a corresponding chart on a third grid.
 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/bitblock.bmp  "Writing Mode Answers")